Why hospitals must focus on risk assessments, breach response to strengthen cybersecurity

 “Each system would end up coming out with a number,” said Hesse.
 “Systems with a lot of mission-critical data would need a higher level of review -- as compared with those less frequently used.”

 Organizations should try to avoid the number of disparate systems and phase out legacy systems if clinically possible, Hesse explained.

 And a pressing item: “The cybersecurity interoperability of systems as part of the purchasing process.
 How do we maintain them?
 And avoid perpetuating the problem?”

 Lastly, as Hesse said she feels there’s a chance everyone is going to be hacked at some point, organizations must test emergency procedures in detail.
 Security leaders should drill staff -- down to the level of the phone tree that establishes who to call when a breach is detected on the system.

 “Time matters at the beginning of an incident and losing time because you didn’t identify those needed things -- insurance, all of those steps -- will be problematic,” said Hesse.
 After a breach, the security professional should only need to focus on the threat itself -- and not be bogged down with administrative issues.

-Hesse and GuidePoint Security Managing Director Sonia Arista will discuss these ideas during the session “Let’s get real: Creating a practical data security program,” at HIMSS18 in Las Vegas on March 8 from 8:30-9:30 a.m. in Marcello 4401.
+Hesse and GuidePoint Security Managing Director Sonia Arista will discuss these ideas during the session “Let’s get real: Creating a practical data security program,” at HIMSS18 in Las Vegas 8:30 a.m.
+March 8 in Marcello 4401.